googleforgames/quilkin/docs/README.md

   servers.
 * Multiple integration patterns, allowing you to choose the level of integration that makes sense for your architecture.
-* Remove this non-game specific computation out of your game server's processing loop - and save that precious CPU for your game simulation!
+* Remove non-game specific computation out of your game server's processing loop - and save that precious CPU for your game simulation!

 ## Major Features